ieee-uottawa/SITE-Bot/README.md

 2. Privacy; I know there's no expectation for messages on the server being kept private, but running every message through a potentially large list of third-party API endpoints and libraries (depending on what contributors add in the future) is not something I'd like to subject people to.

 Bots aren't people and should't react like them; I don't want to allow commands to be written that process data via third parties, and that means restricting all non-functional commands.

+### Less Is More

+Mounds of spaghetti code, or very dense code, present a very high mental load and result in difficult (if not impossible) to maintain projects.
+When writing commands to submit to this project, ask yourself these questions as you are programming:

+- Am I using the *simplest possible solution*?
+Can I find a lazy way to do this?
+- Can I make my work clearer (variable names, comments, breaking up long methods.)
+- Is there a *more performant solution I am missing*? (filtering a large list vs checking a builtin variable for the same data)

 <br />